 Then she says:

-And he’s gotta be fresh from the fight…
+And she’s gotta know Right from the Wrong…

 I’m holding out for a hero ’til the morning light